rajannpatel/ubuntupbx/README.md

 # As represented in /usr/share/zoneinfo.
 An empty string ('') will result in UTC time being used.
 {% set TIMEZONE = 'America/New_York' %}

-# TIME TO REBOOT FOR SECURITY AND BUGFIX PATCHES IN XX:XX FORMAT
+# TIME TO INSTALL AND REBOOT UBUNTU FOR SECURITY PATCHES FROM CANONICAL IN XX:XX FORMAT
+{% set SECURITY_INSTALL_TIME = "04:10" %}
 {% set SECURITY_REBOOT_TIME = "04:30" %}

 # =========================